Therapist marketing in Colorado: get found by the clients you actually want to work with

 Should Colorado therapists accept insurance or go private pay?

 Colorado has a relatively strong private-pay market, especially in the Denver metro and mountain communities.
 Insurance reimbursement rates are moderate.
 Many Colorado therapists accept a mix of insurance and private-pay clients, with a growing number moving toward fully private-pay practices as demand increases.
-The best marketing approach depends on your payment model.
+The best approach depends on your payment model.
 Insurance-based practices benefit from directory optimization and Google Maps visibility.
 Private-pay practices need stronger website messaging and content that justifies out-of-pocket investment to potential clients.

 How long before I see results from marketing in Colorado?